Life in the UK Test: Before You Book

 • UK driving licence (photo card only, not paper)

-Problem: BRP has expired or is about to expire Solution: Apply for a new BRP before booking your test
+Problem: BRP has expired or is about to expire.
+Solution: apply for a new BRP before booking your slot.

 If there's any doubt about your ID, don't risk it.
 The test centre can refuse entry, and you won't get a refund.